jpcummins/tsk-spec/README.md

-# TSK Spec
+# tsk

-TSK is a fast, developer-first, non-proprietary, file-based project management spec.
+tsk is a fast, developer-first, non-proprietary, file-based project management spec.
 It is intentionally minimal and a bit of a rebellion against the bloat of Jira, ClickUp, and Linear.
 The core idea is simple: tasks and project data live in plain text files, tracked in git, with tooling built around a stable, open